sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

     - Orphaned Accounts
     - Unused Accounts
 3. **Similarities**: this step examines the data in cross-tabular mode and identifies for the reviewer all clusters, i.e. identities with similar accesses, enabling decisions to be made quickly on the basis of similarities.
 It automatically detects up to 7 clusters and leads the reviewer through each one, from the largest to the smallest, using a dedicated clustering algorythm.

+**Automatic Identification of Clusters with AIDA in a permission matrix:**
+*Data Examination*: During the Similarities step, AIDA examines the access rights of various users and identifies patterns in the data.
+*Cluster Detection*: AIDA automatically detects clusters, based on a "frequent closed itemsets mining" algorithm that have been especially enhanced for user access review.
+The detected clusters are groups of identities that display similar access rights based on permissions-application.
+This helps highlight entries that likely require similar treatment during the review.
+*Clustering Algorithm*: A dedicated algorithm sorts the detected clusters by size, and select the first seven biggest clusters.
+AIDA guides the reviewer through the largest clusters first, making it easier to tackle the most significant groups of similar entries.

 4. **Isolated Items**: this final stage guides the reviewer through the last entries, identity by identity for user accounts and account per account for service/technical.

 ![](./media/IAP272.png)